 Recent government initiatives have included establishing three expert advisory groups to provide advice about developing Queensland’s defence industry, including investment attraction.

-Taiwan is Queensland’s fourth-largest export market, and is identified as one of the state’s priority markets in the Queensland Trade and Investment Strategy 2017–2022.
+The defence sector is identified as one of Queensland’s emerging export strengths in the Queensland Trade and Investment Strategy 2017–2022.

 The first sod was turned for construction of the Rheinmetall facility at Redbank on 16 November.